London Baker Street Cornwall Terrace squat (1975)

 I'm not sure when Cornwall Terrace

-was first squatted, or by whom.
-When I found it in the summer of 1975 it was
+was first squatted, or by whom. (see update below) When I found it in the summer of 1975 it was

-already squatted by a group of the Divine Light Mission who were quite well
+already occupied by a group of the Divine Light Mission who were quite well

 organised with rooms dedicated for meditation and communual activities.
 They